Compound interest on equity release - how does it work?

 A drawdown lifetime mortgage allows you to take cash from the loan as and when you need it, rather than taking it all at once.
 Compound interest is only added to the cash you take, which means it grows more slowly than it would on a lump sum lifetime mortgage.

-Some lenders allow you to pay off up to 10% of the original loan amount, as an alternative to repaying any interest.
+Some lenders allow you to pay off a percentage of the original loan amount, as an alternative to repaying any interest.

 Can you get equity release without compound interest?